A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Problem Formulation

 Condition 1) ensures that the reduced matrix $H_r$ is still observable \cite{abur04power}.
 Although pseudo-measurements can be imputed on the missing measurements, the deviation of the estimated states can be enlarged if the availability attack continues.
-Unlike \cite{pan16combined} and \cite{pan19cyber}, the control center cannot outcome the desired state contamination if the measurements in $\mathcal{I}_a$ are hided.
-As shown by condition 2), the low-cost availability attack is introduced to improve the stealthness of the FDIAs and mislead the detection algorithm.
+It should be pointed out that the control center cannot outcome the desired state contamination $\mu$ on state $i$ \eqref{eq:state_inject} if the measurements in $\mathcal{I}_a$ are unavailable.
+As shown by condition 2), the low-cost availability attack in this article is introduced to improve the stealthness of the FDIAs and mislead the detection algorithm, which is different to the settings in \cite{pan19cyber,pan16combined}.

-The concept of \textit{missing data} in the statistics is adopted to formulate the availability attacks.
-Two measurement blinding mechanisms are considered in particular, e.g. missing completely at random (MCAR) and missing at random (MAR) \cite{rubin76inference}.
-In MCAR, all the measurements have the same probability to loss and the missing proportion is a random subset of the measurements $\mathcal{I} \setminus \mathcal{I}_a$ that depends neither on the property nor the value of the measurement.
-On the contrast, MAR or conditional missing is defined by the observed property of individual measurement.
+To classify different availability attacks, the concept of \textit{missing data} in statistics is adopted.
+Two measurement blinding mechanisms are considered in particular, named as missing completely at random (MCAR) and missing at random (MAR) \cite{rubin76inference}.
+In MCAR, all the measurements have the same probability to lose and the missing proportion is a random subset of the measurements $\mathcal{I} \setminus \mathcal{I}_a$ that depends neither on the property nor the value of the measurement.
+In contrast, MAR or conditional missing is defined by the observed property of individual measurement.
 For instance, the adversaries may intend to cover certain measurements that are more related to $\mathcal{I}_a$ to keep furtive.
-Detailed constructions on $\mathcal{I}_d$ will be described in section \ref{sec:simulation}.
+Detailed constructions on $\mathcal{I}_d$ will be described in Section \ref{sec:simulation}.
 The detection algorithm will be trained under MCAR condition whereas both MCAR and MAR will be evaluated during the test stage.
-Furthermore, we assume that the attacker has full system knowledge including meter measurement data, Jacobian $H$ or system topology \cite{sayghe20survey}, and the BDD strategy.
-Besides, the attacked measurements are assumed to bypass the BDD test.
+Furthermore, we assume that the attacker has full system knowledge including meter measurement data, measurement matrix $H$, and the BDD strategy.
+Besides, the attacked measurements are assumed to be able to bypass the BDD test \eqref{eq: BDD}.